jnt277/the-zcoder/README.md

 # the-zcoder
-Not !
-You have to Guesz
+Not finished.
+One has to realize the initial idea better.